Keeping Children Safe

 - Maintain accurate and secure child protection records

-What does the law say schools must do?
-The Department for Education's key document is called 'Keeping Children Safe in Education, 2018'.
+The Department for Education's key document is called 'Keeping Children Safe in Education, 2019' (click here)

 Information on what work we do in school to keep children safe